-There is research that indicates that lemon balm essential oil can kill bacteria in vitro, or in a lab, but there is still additional testing that needs to take place before we go taking drops of Melissa for strep throat.
+There is research that indicates that lemon balm essential oil can kill bacteria in vitro, or in a lab, but there is still additional testing that needs to take place before we go taking drops of melissa oil for strep throat.

 The reason that lemon balm is so effective at killing infections is because of those active chemical compounds we briefly mentioned earlier.
 The compounds that do the killing of that nasty bacterium are citral, citronellal, and trans-caryophyllene.
 These chemical compounds are sometimes known as terpenes and occur in many essential oils in a concentrated form.

 The incredible lemon balm essential oil may even be able to treat the effects of diabetes!

 One study involved rats and tested the effects of lemon balm essential oil on glucose levels.
 The finding was promising, showing significantly reduced blood glucose levels , increased glucose tolerance, and much higher serum insulin levels compared with the control group.
 All of these indicators are signals of reduced diabetes symptoms.

 This study did occur in rats and much more testing is required to definitively use lemon balm to assist with diabetes, but it is exciting to see the potential for a future in which diabetes can be managed with a derivative of a plant.

 There is some research that shows that lemon balm can be used to help with inflammation pain and associated diseases.
 One such study tested the effect of melissa on rats who had edema in their paws.
 Edema can happen as the result of physical trauma and is when fluid gathers in an area of the body, typically to promote healing.
 The results of this study showed that the swelling from edema was reduced when the rats were treated with lemon balm essential oil orally.